FleekHQ/fleek-docs/docs/storage/custom-storage-domains.md

 ![](imgs/ad-custom-storage-domain.png)

 ### 3. After a bit of thinking, Fleek will recognize the domain you’re attempting to map.
-To let your custom domain know the location of your storage bucket, click `⚠ Check DNS Configuration` for the relevant domain information.
+To let your custom domain know the location of your storage bucket click `⚠ Check DNS Configuration` for the relevant domain information.
 The "Points to" field what you need to set your DNS CNAME record to.

 ![](imgs/dns-config.png)